 Dr. Mary Pat Seurkamp

-Dr. Seurkamp is currently the president of MPS Consulting Group, LLC and a founding partner of MPK&D Higher Education and Leadership Consulting.
-Through these firms, she serves as a consultant with an executive compensation and assessment firm and an investment management firm, and has provided formal and informal consulting to senior leadership in higher education.
+Dr. Seurkamp is a founding partner of MPK&D Higher Education and Leadership Consulting.
+Through this firm, she serves as a consultant with an executive compensation and assessment firm and an investment management firm, and has provided formal and informal consulting to senior leadership in higher education.
 Dr. Seurkamp also presently serves as senior advisor and director for the CIC New Presidents Program.
 The CIC (Council of Independent Colleges) represents more than 600 colleges, universities, and organizations.